-Alongside changing terms for the wider market, mina’i ware has also seen a shift in nomenclature over the last century.
-It was initially referred to as Rhages ware, after the old name for Rayy, located just south of Tehran, where most of the early finds were made.
-However, they were to become almost universally known as mina’i (enameled) ware from the 1930s onwards.
-The original term for such wares, used by Abu’l Qasim in his treatise of 700/1301, was haft rang (seven colors) but this is now rarely used to describe mina’i wares.
-Despite the inclusion of mina’i wares in a wide range of both general and specific publications on the subject of Islamic art, and the categorization of other well-known types of wares into clearly identifiable stylistic groupings, no such process has been applied effectively to mina’i wares.
+Alongside changing terms for the wider market, mīnāʾī ware has also seen a shift in nomenclature over the last century.
+Initially referred to as Rhages ware after the old name for the ancient city of Rayy, located just south of Tehran, where most of the early finds were made, these items were to become almost universally known as mīnāʾī (enameled) ware from the 1930s onward.
+The original term for such items, used by Abu’l Qasim in his treatise of 1301, was haft rang (seven colors), but this term is now rarely used.
+Despite the inclusion of mīnāʾī ware in a wide range of both general and specific publications on the subject of Islamic art, and the categorization of other well-known types of vessels into clearly identifiable stylistic groupings, no such process has been applied effectively to mīnāʾī ware.
 The newly developed categories of numbered styles used throughout this article are based on the close examination of several thousand sherds and vessels in a large number of public and private collections around the world over the course of the last ten years.
 The different styles, shown in a tabulated form in the appendix, are based on a combination of the various distinctive inscription band styles and their related styles of ornament on the rest of the vessel, as well as the underlying base glaze, as some styles are only found on turquoise base glazed wares, while others are only found on white base glazed pieces.
-In addition, there is also a distinctive style featuring mina’i decoration on an unglazed clay body, and one that features both luster and mina’i decoration on the same vessel.
+In addition, there is also a distinctive style featuring mīnāʾī decoration on an unglazed clay body, and one that features both luster and mīnāʾī decoration on the same vessel.

-The Armenian oil magnate Calouste Sarkis Gulbenkian (1869-1955), who considered himself an ‘Oriental collector’, was one of the major early collectors of mina’i wares.
-Born in the Istanbul neighborhood of Scutari (Üsküdar), he left the Ottoman empire to study in France and then England, becoming a British citizen in 1902.
+The Armenian oil magnate Calouste Sarkis Gulbenkian (1869–1955), who considered himself an “Oriental collector,” was one of the major early collectors of mīnāʾī ware.
+Born in the Istanbul neighborhood of Scutari (Üsküdar), he left the Ottoman empire to study in France and then in England, becoming a British citizen in 1902.
 He resided primarily in Paris and London, prior to moving to Lisbon in 1942.
 Calouste Gulbenkian was a prolific art collector, with interests in a vast range of different materials, from Lalique glass to ancient Greek coins, old master paintings, and French furniture.
-However, the largest category of items in his collection, and the one that he consistently collected throughout his life, was the arts of the Islamic world.
+However, the largest category of items in his collection, and the one that he consistently collected throughout his life, was art of the Islamic world.

-Unlike most of his contemporaries, such as Parish Watson, Isaac D. Fletcher (1844-1917), and Frédéric Engel-Gros (1843-1918), not only is his entire collection intact, including the mina’i wares, but the great majority of the documentation concerning the acquisition process survives as well.
-A study of the archival documents and the wares themselves provides a far clearer view into the emergence of the market for such material than would otherwise be possible.
-A clearer view of this process is key to the understanding of how certain types of wares became commercially successful, widely collected, and thus, through a combination of advice, donations, and bequests, entered the collections of major museums of Islamic art.
-It is the holdings of these institutions that have had a key role to the formation of a scholarly understanding of the canonical objects in the field, and thus the subject of what in many cases remain the main fields of published research.
+Unlike most contemporaneous art collectors, such as Parish Watson, Isaac D. Fletcher (1844–1917), and Frédéric Engel-Gros (1843–1918), not only is his entire collection intact, including the mīnāʾī ware, but the great majority of the documentation concerning the acquisition process survives as well.
+A study of the archival documents together with the wares themselves provides a clearer view into the emergence of the market for such material, which is key to understanding how certain types of ware became commercially successful, widely collected, and thus—through a combination of advice, donations, and bequests—entered the collections of major museums of Islamic art.
+The holdings of these institutions have become canonical objects and have thus played a key role in the formation of a scholarly understanding of the field.